Chris Armas: Coaching career

 February 2023 and Skubala acting as solitary interim manager in the home loss against the same opponents four days later.

 On November 17, 2023, Armas returned to Major League Soccer, signing as head coach of the Colorado Rapids.

 On October 27, 2025, Armas and the Rapids mutually agreed to part ways after missing the MLS Cup Playoffs.

+On January 7, 2026, Armas was named the head coach of the Kansas City Current of the National Women's Soccer League (NWSL).

 Personal life

 Armas and his wife, Justine, have two sons, Christopher and Aleksei.
+Aleksi plays college soccer for Hofstra University.